 - Provide data about the percentage use of encoder disabling CCALF (separate fore frame types)

-- Prepare viewing sessions for CB and 5-1.4, excluding cases where CCALF would be disabled for the vast majority of regions.
+- Prepare viewing sessions for C.B. and 5-1.4, excluding cases where CCALF would be disabled for the vast majority of regions.

 CE5-2: Complexity reduction in filtering process